 -TP, Rheumatoid Arthritis, Osteoarthritis, Fibromyalgia, and Sjrogen's Syndrome Survivor

 - I've been a yogi for six years, but after my bone marrow transplant, my body wasn't able to do all the twists and poses it used to do.
-Working with Elizabeth has helped me ease back into a yoga practice that is integrated into my recovery process.
+Working with Elizabeth Lakshmi has helped me ease back into a yoga practice that is integrated into my recovery process.
 She has also introduced me to relaxation techniques, breathwork and guided imagery that have helped immensely when dealing with illness and traumatic life changes.
 Her knowledge of therapeutic techniques has given more confidence in my own body and more ease of mind.

 -AL, Cancer Survivor

-- Learning yoga with Elizabeth has been incredible.
+- Learning yoga with Elizabeth Lakshmi has been incredible.
 As a total beginner, I was nervous about attending classes in studios and wanted to proceed at my own pace and schedule.
-Elizabeth blends the philosophy of yoga into the physical practice with each and every pose, all with a tireless patience and an ever-ready smile.
+She blends the philosophy of yoga into the physical practice with each and every pose, all with a tireless patience and an ever-ready smile.
 I wish I could do yoga with her every day!